Stampin’ Up! Jolly Holly with Traditions of Christmas for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Flowers of Friendship for the Inkin’ Krew Blog Hop
+Heart Shaped for the Inkin’ Krew Blog Hop

-Good morning!
-Welcome to the April Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “For the Ladies/Girls” and I used the sweet Stampin’ Up!
-Flowers of Friendship stamp set to make a simple Z-Fold Mother’s Day card.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the January Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Love” and I used the pretty Stampin’ Up!
+Heart Shaped Sale-A-Bration bundle with the Sale-A-Bration Bloom Impressions designer series paper to make a floral Valentine.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 If you get lost along the way, here are the participants for the hop: